Things to see & do

 - £1 per child

-We know that sadly the summer has gone but it doesn’t stop you getting outdoors and having fun together.
-Nature misses you, so this Autumn try some seasonal 50 things to do before you are 11 ¾.
-Create some wild art, catch a falling leaf or find that tough conker that will win you the battle.
+It's a bit chilly outside but that doesn’t stop you getting outdoors and having fun together.
+Nature misses you, so this winter try some seasonal 50 things to do before you're 11 ¾.
+Play in the snow, run around in the rain or spot some birds in the bare winter trees.

 So many great places to play outdoors